joshlong/joshlong.github.io-content/content/abstracts.md

 All talks are workable in a one-hour slot  unless otherwise noted.

+## The RSocket Revolution

+[RSocket is here!](http://RSocket.io) RSocket is a binary, reactive, and operations-friendly wire protocol that integrates that builds on top of Project Reactor.
+Engineers originally developed RSocket at Netflix.
+Then they moved to Facebook.
+RSocket was the fledgling project for the Reactive Foundation, of which the spring team, Lightbend, Facebook, Alibaba, and others are founding members.
+RSocket represents the operational insight of some of the largest organizations in the world.
+And, it readily integrates with Spring.
+Join me, Spring Developer Advocate [Josh Long (@starbuxman)](http://twitter.com/starbuxman) in this rapid, reactive ride on the RSocket rocket, and we'll look at the rich Spring support for RSocket and its use in building faster, more robust and more scalable services.

+* How to build RSocket-based controllers in Spring Framework
+* Build RSocket clients using the `RSocketRequester`
+* How to use the `rsc` client
+* Build processing pipelines using Spring Integration
+* Secure our services with Spring Security
+* Introduce bidirectional communication
+* and more!

 ##  Cloud Native Java, part deux

 You know what nobody has ever said to me?
 "I wish you'd covered even more in your 45 minute 'Cloud Native Java' talk!"
 And I listened!
 In this talk, we'll look at Spring Cloud.next to support modern microservices development, focusing on the things that *really* matter (or, at least, the things we've got cooking in Spring Boot 2.0 and Spring Cloud Finchley, both due before April or so):